-Trail Class Preliminary Event - In order to participate in the Trail Class on Saturday, exhibitors must qualify on Thursday (from 12 PM -5 PM).
-Riders are expected to be in show or proper working (long sleeve shirt, jeans, boot with heel and helmet) attire.
-Participants will have to successfully complete 2 obstacles with 3 refusals or less to be eligible to compete in the actual class.
+Trail Class Preliminary Event - In order to participate in the Trail Class on Saturday, exhibitors must qualify on Thursday (from 1 PM -4 PM) OR Friday (from 6 AM to 8 AM) Riders are expected to be in show or proper working (long sleeve shirt, jeans, boot with heel and helmet) attire.
+Participants will have to successfully complete 2 obstacles with 3 refusals or less in a time limit of 3 minutes or less to be eligible to compete in the actual class.
+Thursday participation is encouraged.
+Friday participation will require signing up for time slots and riders will still have a 3 minute time limit.
 The qualifiers will be posted before the Trail Practice and only those on the posted list are eligible to practice and compete in the actual trail class.
 Riders that are NOT on the list will NOT be allowed to compete!
 No exceptions!

 Trail Practice - Friday night the trail class will be set and 4-Hers can practice the course for a fee of \$5.00 for 10 minutes.
-This practice will start 2 hours after the preliminary class has ended and last for 3 hours.
+Signing up for time slots is required and will be done when the tickets are purchased.
 The practice is only open to horses and riders that have passed the preliminary class and qualified to show in the trail class on Saturday.
-Tickets will be purchased in the office and brought to the ring before a 4-Her may enter the ring.
+Tickets will be purchased and time slot sign up will be in the office and brought to the ring before a 4-Her may enter the ring.
 Only one ticket can be purchased until every 4-Her that wants to go has gone through the course.
 4-Her's must wear their back numbers.

-Class No .
-Trail Class
+Class No. Trail Class

 136 Hunter Trail - Senior

 137 Western Trail - Senior

 138 English Trail - Senior

 139 Hunter Trail - Junior

 140 Western Trail - Junior

 141 English Trail - Junior

-If you are in the Dressage division and wish to enter the Trail Class, please make sure that you enter the Hunter Trail Classes based on your age division.
+^{}If you are in the Dressage division and wish to enter the Trail Class, please make sure that you enter the Hunter Trail Classes based on your age division.